tsgates/arch-wiki-markdown/wiki/ASUS_Eee_PC_901.md

 minor variations.
 Edit the /etc/conf.d/acpi-eeepc-generic.conf file to change or modify the behavior of the function keys.

-Option 2: Configure the stock kernel ACPI features
+Option 2: configure the stock kernel ACPI features

-Enable the ASUS_LAPTOP (Device Drivers -> Misc Devices) switch in your kernel config and turn off ACPI_ASUS switch (Power managment options -> ACPI).
+Enable the ASUS_LAPTOP (Device Drivers > Misc Devices) switch in your kernel config and turn off ACPI_ASUS switch (Power managment options > ACPI).

-To enable the FN keys, the WLAN and Camera on/off toggles, etc., activate the EEEPC_LAPTOP switch also (Device Drivers -> Misc Devices).
+To enable the FN keys, the WLAN and Camera on/off toggles, etc., activate the EEEPC_LAPTOP switch also (Device Drivers > Misc Devices).

 You can use Robertek's PKGBUILD and files for acpi-www901 at http://robertek.brevnov.net/files/linux/arch/acpi-eee901/ as a base to